 Lunch on a Lobster Roll

-No, you don't have to stop eating lobster rolls when summer ends.
+You don't have to stop eating lobster rolls when summer ends.
 Head to the exquisitely restored Topping Rose House, in Bridgehampton, for chef Jean-George Vongerichten’s elevated version of the classic.
-It’s served with a homemade yuzu aioli and topped with pickled chilies and celery leaves sourced, in-season, from the inn’s own one-acre farm.
+It’s served with homemade yuzu aioli and topped with pickled chilies and celery leaves sourced, in-season, from the inn’s own one-acre farm.
 For a more traditional take, head east and grab a picnic table at the Clam Bar in Amagansett.
-Bring cash.Continue to 9 of 11 below.
+(Don't forget to bring cash.)

 View Windmills in East Hampton